fipar/percona_toolkit_tutorial/README.md

 percona_toolkit_tutorial
 ========================

-Slides for a PLNY tutorial on Percona Toolkit.
+Percona Live '12 tutorial on Percona Toolkit.

-These are generated using emacs org-mode, exporting to latex with beamer.
+This is just a plain text file, but you can generate a PDF slide deck exporting from org-mode to latex using beamer.
-A pdf version is also included in the repository for reference.
+This blog post explains how to set up org-mode for this: http://emacs-fu.blogspot.com/2009/10/writing-presentations-with-org-mode-and.html